Piyadassii/aloka/_posts/2025-02-04-vidines-tylos-stovykla-moterims.markdown

 📅 **ARRIVAL/DEPARTURE**

-\- Arrival 28 February (Friday) from 17:30 to 18:30\
+\- Arrival 7 March (Friday) from 17:30 to 18:30\
-\- Departure 2 March (Sunday) before 17:00
+\- Departure 11 March (Tuesday) 16:00

 📧 **REGISTRATION**

-\- To register, fill in <a href="https://forms.gle/8LtfLarkHEBk5KUP8" target="blank">the form</a>.\
+\- To register, fill in <a href="https://forms.gle/7jHjgB48V5g78kFa6" target="blank">the form</a>.\
 \- places are very limited.
 Please be responsible and only register if you really plan to attend.
-If something unforeseen happens and you are no longer able to attend, please let us know immediately so that other people who want to spend the weekend practicing can take your place.
+If something unforeseen happens and you are no longer able to attend, please let us know immediately so that other people can make use of your place.

 📮 **LOCATION**